SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 **Achievements and reflexion of the day:**

-My main goal was to finalise the card people who represent the potential users of my app.
-However I realised that the more I created the more I was repeating myself, so I managed to compress potential users into 3 user personas and spent more time writing more user stories than I had initially.
+My main goal was to finalise the user personas who represent the potential users of my app.
+However I realised that the more I created them(user persona cards) the more I was repeating myself, so I managed to compress potential users into 3 user personas and spent more time writing more user stories than I had initially.
 I met my goal for today and additionally wrote a "business case" to give more context on who the target users are.

 **Task added to card(28)**